Agri-Technovation/.github/profile/README.md

 "project": ["**/tsconfig.json"]
 ```

-The linter can be run by executing the follow commmand.
+The linter can be run by executing the follow command.
 ```sh
 yarn eslint
 ```

-## Add eslint to your IDE
+### Add eslint to your IDE:

 Download ESLint extensions in the VS code marketplace and add the following code to settings.json